robopuff/robopuff.github.io/content/post/introduction-to-expressive.md

 {{< gist robopuff 6cf333710445a846db8fd11acd92ea1c >}}

-From now on you'll be able to write routes in configuration again, but remember to set all required middlewares in correct order or application might not work properly.
+From now on you'll be able to write routes in configuration again, but remember to set all required middleware in correct order or application might not work properly.

 {{< gist robopuff 389fedef286cc73bf40502755b58fa84 >}}